reframe-hpc/reframe/docs/manpage.rst

    Annotate the current session with custom key/value metadata.

    The key/value data is specified as a comma-separated list of `key=value` pairs.
-   When listing stored sessions with the :option:`--list-stored-sessions` option, any associated custom metadata will be presented by default.
+   When listing stored sessions with the :option:`--list-stored-sessions` option, any associated custom metadata will be presented.

+   .. versionadded:: 4.7

+.. option:: --session-filter EXPR

+   Filter session based on the given expression.

+   The expression ``EXPR`` can be any valid Python expression on the session information, including any user-specific extras (see :option:`--session-extras`).

    .. versionadded:: 4.7